Variational Sequential Optimal Experimental Design using Reinforcement Learning: Algorithm details

 An independent GMM approximates a complex distribution through a weighted sum of multiple independent Gaussians:

-where for the $i$th Gaussian, $w_i(I_k;\phi_{\Theta_m})$ is its mixture weight, $\mu_i(I_k;\phi_{\Theta_m}) \in \RR^{N_{\theta_m}}$ is its mean, and $\Sigma_i(I_k;\phi_{\Theta_m}) \in \RR^{N_{\theta_m} \times N_{\theta_m}}$ is its diagonal covariance matrix with the square root of the diagonal terms being the standard deviations.
+where for the $i$th Gaussian, $w_i(\info_k;\phi_{\Param_m})$ is its mixture weight, $\mu_i(\info_k;\phi_{\Param_m}) \in \RR^{N_{\param_m}}$ is its mean, and $\Sigma_i(\info_k;\phi_{\Param_m}) \in \RR^{N_{\param_m} \times N_{\param_m}}$ is its diagonal covariance matrix with square root of the diagonal terms being the standard deviations.
 The weights, means, and standard deviations of the GMM are predicted using NNs, together referred to as the GMM net.
 These NNs share a common backend network that learns shared features.
-The architectures of the feature net, weight net, mean net and standard deviation net are provided in \cref{tab:arch_GMM_feature,tab:arch_GMM_weight,tab:arch_GMM_mean_sd}.
-The \emph{Linear mapping} in \cref{tab:arch_GMM_mean_sd} refers to the process of mapping the output to a specific range that is problem dependent.
-This mapping ensures that the predicted means and standard deviations of the GMM fall within the desired range.
-Additionally, an epsilon of $10^{-27}$ is added to \cref{eq:GMM} to prevent numerical underflow.
-When some PoIs have compact support, independent truncated normal distributions \cite{burkardt2014truncated} are used to replace the dimensions corresponding to those PoIs within the Gaussian distributions.
-The specific ranges of the linear mapping and the usage of truncated normal will be mentioned in each numerical case.
+The architectures for the feature net, weight net, mean net and standard deviation net are provided in \cref{tab:arch_GMM_feature,tab:arch_GMM_weight,tab:arch_GMM_mean_sd}.
+The `Linear mapping' in \cref{tab:arch_GMM_mean_sd} refers to the process of mapping the output to a specific range that is problem dependent.
+This mapping ensures that the predicted means and standard deviations fall within the desired range.
+Additionally, a `nugget' of $10^{-27}$ is added to \cref{eq:GMM} to prevent numerical underflow.
+When certain PoIs have compact support, independent truncated normal distributions \cite{burkardt2014truncated} are used for the dimensions corresponding to those PoIs.
+The specific ranges of the linear mapping and the usage of truncated normal will be stated in each numerical case.
 The same GMM net architecture is used across all numerical cases.

-\subsubsection{Normalizing Flows}
+\subsubsection{Normalizing flows}

-A NF approximates a target random variable $\theta$ by finding an overall invertible mapping to this target from a standard normal of the same dimension, $\theta = g(\xi)$ (and $\xi=f(\theta)$ where $f=g^{-1}$), via a composition of successive invertible mappings.
-The PDFs of these random variables are related via